Free Press School of Journalism

 FPSJ 1st Batch

-FPSJ 2018-2019 batch students with teachers and special guest, renowned Swiss journalist and author, Bertil Lintner, posing before the historic Slim Cottage inside the Kangla complex in Imphal.
+FPSJ 2018-2019 batch students with teachers and special guest, renowned Swiss journalist and author, Bertil Lintner, posing before the historic Slim Cottage inside the Kangla, Imphal.

 FPSJ 2nd Batch